VirtoCommerce/vc-module-catalog-personalization/README.md

 1. Go to More-Marketing module->Promotions;
 1. Select a Promotion and open the promotion details blade;
 1. Under 'Add user group' select 'User group contains';
-1. Enter the user group name into the correspondent field;
+1. Enter the user group name into the corresponding field;
 1. Save the changes;
 1. The assigned user group will be applied to the selected promotion.